ghostanza/cookie-watcher/README.md

 ## TODO:
 - Update the `cookieWatcher` to use a Web Worker if available in order to take the `setInterval` off the main thread
+- Add a way to stop listening for cookie changes after a `cookieWatcher` has been set (possibly add a flag to the call to indicate whether it should be a one-time watcher or continuously listen for changes).